Train your team to think critically, not just memorize tools

 Where to focus your efforts

 Improvement only matters if it happens in the right place.
-You’ll learn to focus your effort where it creates measurable business value—by listening to the Voice of the Customer, the Voice of the Process, and the Voice of the Business.
+You’ll learn to focus your effort where it creates measurable business value.
+By listening to the Voice of the Customer, the Voice of the Process, and the Voice of the Business, you’ll be equipped to implement the kind of change that meets the needs of all stakeholders.

 Using the mapping and questioning techniques we cover, you’ll sharpen your skills as a perceptive observer to be able to see what matters, not just what’s visible.
 Systems thinking helps ensure your improvements serve the whole, not just a part.